Allocating Human Oversight in AI-Enabled Analytics: Conclusion

 \section{Conclusion}

-This paper studies a resource allocation problem that arises when generative AI is deployed as a low-cost prediction layer but human verification remains the ground truth: how to allocate scarce human oversight across tasks when AI reliability varies and is unknown before deployment.
-We develop a UCB-based online algorithm that learns where human effort is most needed while allocating the budget, with formal regret guarantees.
-Experiments on LLM-augmented surveys confirm that the algorithm substantially outperforms uniform allocation, pilot-study approaches, and standard bandit baselines.
-The framework extends to module-level allocation and to general $M$-estimation targets, including regression coefficients and conjoint partworths (Online Appendix~\ref{appsec:M-estimation}), with a synthetic MNL experiment validating the extension.
+This paper studies how to allocate scarce human validation across AI-assisted tasks when task-level reliability is heterogeneous and unknown.
+The key object is rectification difficulty, the residual noise after using AI predictions as a control variate, and our adaptive UCB-based policy learns it during data collection, directing human effort where it is most valuable, with formal regret guarantees.
+On both synthetic data and a real digital-twin survey, our policy closes most of the gap to the oracle, outperforming uniform allocation, pilot-study designs, and $\eps$-greedy baselines.
+The framework extends to module-level allocation and to general $M$-estimation targets such as regression coefficients and conjoint/choice partworths (Section~\ref{appsec:M-estimation} of the e-companion).

+Although we use survey questions as the running allocation unit, the index $q$ can represent any unit for which additional human labels reduce uncertainty at rate $A_q/n_q$.
+In particular, $q$ may denote a stratum or customer segment.

-More broadly, the same principle applies whenever AI generates cheap but unevenly reliable outputs across tasks and humans provide the ground truth.
-The operational value of generative AI depends not only on model capability but also on how the surrounding human-oversight system is designed.
-Future directions include batched allocation for panel survey operations, adaptation to model drift, and settings where human feedback triggers model updates or escalation policies.
+The allocation gains depend on heterogeneity in rectification difficulty: when all tasks are equally hard for the AI, uniform allocation is already optimal and adaptive learning adds no value (Section~\ref{subsec:dt_heterogeneity}).
+The policy also requires enough allocation units ($Q \gtrsim 10$) and budget per unit ($B/Q \gtrsim 10$) for exploration costs to be amortized; the current formulation assumes independent tasks.
+More broadly, the operational value of AI depends not only on model accuracy but also on how human oversight is allocated.
+Future directions include integrating downstream decision losses into the allocation objective, batched allocation for panel operations, adaptation to model drift, and allocation under distributional mismatch between the target population and the AI covariate pool, where the allocation index would need to account for the resulting bias--variance tradeoff.